You're reading a novel set in Victorian London and someone gives someone "three and six". Wait: they gave them what?

 - This can lead to amusing situations such as when an Englishman took his mobile sales stand up to an event in Scotland and on being given a £1 note for a 50p item gave £4.50 change.
 This wasn't even his first trip to Scotland.

 - The notes can be distinguished by touch (helpful for blind people and anyone quickly rummaging in their wallet as well as giving automated note counting or deposit machines in banks something to go on) because they get progressively slightly larger as the denomination increases.
-This also has the helpful side effect of preventing counterfeiters from bleaching lower denomination notes to print higher ones on.
+This also had (in the paper days) the helpful side effect of preventing counterfeiters from bleaching lower denomination notes to print higher ones on.

 As a footnote, the plural "pence" is used to refer to a given sum of money and "pennies" to refer to a given number of individual 1p coins.
 "Pee" as in the letter p, as noted in the page quote, is used as a singular and a plural.
 Also keep in mind that five pound notes and ten pound notes are known as "fiver(s)" and "tenner(s)" respectively, but twenty and fifty pound notes are just called "twent(y/ies)" and "fift(y/ies)".